Huotes/CommitMaker/README.md

 Evolution is God’s way of issuing upgrades.

 All roads lead to Chuck Norris.
 And by the transitive property, a roundhouse kick to the face.

+My software never has bugs.
+It just develops random features.